 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Grand Canyon University, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Grand Canyon University Graduates Make?students who graduate with a bachelor's degree from Grand Canyon University make about $52,700 a year during their first few years of employment after graduation.
-That's great news for Grand Canyon University students since it is 32% more than the average college graduate's salary of $42,485 per year.
+How Much Money Do Grand Canyon University Graduates Make?bachelor's degree recipients from Grand Canyon University make around $39,783 per year during the early years of their employment.
+This is in the same neighborhood of the average college graduate's salary of $42,485 per year.
 However, certain majors may produce higher-paying graduates.